MoonLiightz/stream/README.md

 # Stream repository

 I've decided to document anything regarding [the stream](#the-stream) in english.
-Firstly to improve my english skills overall and secondly to allow non german speaking people to unterstand what am I doing on stream and on this repository.
+Firstly to improve my english skills overall and secondly to allow non german speaking people to unterstand what am I doing on stream and in this repository.
 [The stream](#the-stream) will for the time being not be in english (sorry guys).

-Feel free to "pull request" changes if for typos, my bad english skills, ideas (**PLEASE DO THAT :smiley:**) or other things like suggestions for the stream or this repo.
+Feel free to "pull request" changes, if for typos, my bad english skills, ideas (**PLEASE DO THAT :smiley:**) or other things like suggestions for the stream or this repo.
 Feel free to add yourself to the [contributors list](#heart-contributors).

 ## "The stream"